Arbën Milori

-Arbën Milori (born 22 November 1969) is an Albanian former professional footballer who played for Dinamo Tirana, Pierikos FC and Partizani Tirana, and the Albania national team.
+Arbën Milori (born 22 November 1969) is an Albanian former professional footballer who played for Dinamo Tirana, Pierikos and Partizani Tirana, and the Albania national team.

 International career

 He made his debut for Albania in a May 1991 European Championship qualification match against Czechoslovakia in Tirana and earned a total of 10 caps, scoring no goals.
 His final international was a November 1995 European Championship qualification match against Wales.

 Managerial career

 Milori was in charge of Albanian First Division side Olimpiku Tirana in 2013.